-The thought of you and your spouse going through a divorce is bad enough, without having to deal with a trial to decide who gets the furniture.
-As much as trials are glorified on television, most legal disputes never make it that far and are usually resolved by a settlement outside of court proceedings.
+The thought of you and your spouse going through a divorce is bad enough.
+Having to deal with a court trial to decide who gets the furniture only intensifies the stress.
+Though television glorifies trials, most legal disputes never make it that far.
+A settlement outside of court proceedings can resolve most.
 Divorces are no different.

 Alternative Dispute Resolution and Divorce